 Machine learning is one of the many components of the Data Scientist toolbox which is being applied in many industries.
 Machine Learning is becoming popular because it can interpret large volumes of data and automate tasks involved in Data Science.
 It has transformed the way Data Extraction and Data Visualization operate.
-The predictions done using Machine Learning methods can direct smart decision-making in real-time with minimal human interference.
+The predictions done using Machine Learning methods can direct smart decision-making in real time with minimal human interference.
 Data-driven decisions determine if a business can keep up with the market and its competitors or will fall behind.
 Machine Learning is what can enable businesses to leverage market and consumer data to make choices to keep them ahead of their competitors.
-When you deploy machine learning models well, they learn features and patterns from the input data better, either known or previously unseen, in multiple iterations.
+When you deploy machine learning models well, they learn better features and patterns from the input data, either known or previously unseen, in multiple iterations.
 New input data is then fed to test if the model works correctly.
-If the prediction is not accurate enough, the model is trained again.
+If the prediction is not accurate enough, the model has trained again.
 This lets the model continually learn on its own, gradually increasing in accuracy over time.
 This final model can now make predictions on new data based on its learnings.

 Careers in Data Science

 Data Science is needed wherever there is Big Data.
 As more and more businesses have begun to collect market and consumer data, the need for Data Science has increased, irrespective of the area of business.
-The field of Data Science provides multiple roles and career options, as a result, a lot of professionals are switching to data science.
+The field of Data Science provides multiple roles and career options.
+As a result, a lot of professionals are switching to data science.
 Some of the data science roles are listed below: